microsoft/vcpkg-docs/vcpkg/concepts/overlay-ports.md

 If an overlay port is specified, first, vcpkg attempts to load that directory as a port.
 If that succeeds, the directory itself is itself treated as a port, and the name of the overlay is derived from the `CONTROL` or `vcpkg.json` file.
 Otherwise, subdirectories with the overlay port name are considered.

-If an overlay port dir is specified, never attempts to load that as a port, and proceeds to the subdirectories with overlay port names.

 Valid ports contain `portfile.cmake`, and either `vcpkg.json` or `CONTROL`.

 For example, consider the following directory structure: